5.03 MD-MPP Program (John F. Kennedy School of Government)

 The Kennedy School’s Malcolm Weiner Center for Social Policy demonstrates the School’s long-term commitment to exploring health policy concerns and creating special opportunities for medical students with an interest in studying health policy problems.
 The Center is part of a University-wide division of Health Policy Research and Education.

-Students may request a Kennedy School catalogue, application, or other information or arrange a visit by contacting the Admissions Office (http://www.hks.harvard.edu/degrees/admissions/contact).
+Students may request a Kennedy School catalog, application, or other information or arrange a visit by contacting the Admissions Office (http://www.hks.harvard.edu/degrees/admissions/contact).
 Students must inform their Academic Society and the HMS Registrar’s Office of their intention to pursue a joint degree by May 31 for the fall term and by October 31 for the spring term.